Jordan Shotwell

 If you're on Business: Pull your bandwidth usage.
 If you're consistently under 50GB, you'll save money.
 If you run heavier (video, high traffic, gated downloads), plan for a bandwidth add-on, or lock in your current $39/month annual rate by switching to yearly billing.

 If you're an agency or freelancer managing client sites: Your portfolio has until November 16, 2026.
 Use the time to audit client accounts, surface bandwidth-heavy sites on Business, and have proactive conversations.
+We typically don't own client sites at Crew, but some agencies run their accounts this way and upcharge for hosting.

 AI credits are now infrastructure.
 Webflow is positioning AI usage the way it positions bandwidth: a metered resource bundled into your plan.
 Expect more AI-native features to follow this pricing model.